dokimiki/passpal_backend/.github/instructions/general.instructions.md

 **Authentication:**

+- **ALL ENDPOINTS ARE PROTECTED BY DEFAULT** - Firebase Authentication is enforced globally via `FirebaseAuthGuard`.
+- Only `/signup` endpoint is public (marked with `@Public()` decorator).
-- All endpoints except `/signup` require Firebase Authentication (JWT Bearer Token, see Swagger).
+- All other endpoints require a valid Firebase JWT Bearer Token in the Authorization header.
+- The system automatically validates tokens, checks user status (banned/active), and injects user data into requests.

 ---